X

 The percentage of high strength steels used in light vehicles relative to other materials continues to grow, and much of the growth has been fueled by increasingly stringent safety regulations and ratings systems.
 Consumers are demanding safe cars, and governments are responding with new tests and standards that influence auto body structures, design and materials.
 The results of vehicle safety performance tests are therefore a strong incentive affecting consumer purchasing decisions.

-Diligent application of advanced steels leads to safe, lighter weight body structures.
+Diligent application of advanced steels leads to safe, lighter-weight body structures.
 Tailoring the engineering design and forming approaches to the material characteristics and properties allows for optimized use of these newer grades and avoids excess or redundant mass in the structure.
-The FSV program showed that natural, non-linear load paths allow for more effective crash management and lighter weight structures, attainable through design optimization and rigorous application of AHSS.
+The FSV program showed that natural, non-linear load paths allow for more effective crash management and lighter-weight structures, attainable through design optimization and rigorous application of AHSS.

-Deploying Advanced Steels in Automotive Body Structures (3 subsections to follow)
+Deploying Advanced Steels in Automotive Body Structures

 Several key considerations drive material selection for automotive applications, including safety, fuel efficiency, environmental performance, manufacturability, durability, and quality.
 For exposed parts, aesthetic concerns related to paint finish and dent resistance are also important.
 These factors manifest themselves differently in each component of the vehicle, and materials are selected to match each set of performance requirements in the most efficient means possible.